-If two or more cards are so exposed offender's partner must pass when next it is his turn to call (see Law 72C when a pass damages the non-offending side).
+If two or more cards are so exposed offender's partner must pass at their next turn to call (see Law 72C when a pass damages the non-offending side).

 D. Declaring side

 If the offender becomes declarer or dummy the cards are picked up and returned to the hand.